kapslocker/blockchain-simulator/README.md

 # blockchain-simulator
 In this assignment you will build your own discrete-event simulator for a P2P cryptocurrency network.
 This assignment can be done in groups consisting of at most 3 persons.
-The cryptocurrency network must have the following properties.
+The cryptocurrency network must have the following properties.<br />
 1. There are “n” peers, where “n” is set at the time of initiation of the network.
 Some of these nodes (say z% set at the start of the simulation) are labeled “slow” and the others “fast”.
 We will use this classification below.
 2. Each peer has a unique ID.
 3. Each peer generates transactions randomly in time.
 The interarrival between